Ward 3 council member Mary Cheh abruptly ends reelection bid

 She drew criticism for her comments last month following a shooting at the Days Inn on Connecticut Avenue, in which she lamented a “state of lawlessness in the community” and criticized a proposal that would limit prosecutions of juveniles in adult court.

-She ran uncontested in the 2018 primary election and cruised to victory in the general election, earning 75 percent of the vote against independent Peter Dimtchev.
+She ran uncontested in the 2018 primary election and cruised to victory in the general election, earning 75 percent of the vote against independent Petar Dimtchev.
 Three candidates had filed to run for the Ward 3 seat in this year’s primaries: Democrats Monika Nemeth and Deirdre Brown, who are a current and a former advisory neighborhood commissioner, respectively, and Republican David Krucoff.

 Cheh reported having more than $84,000 in her campaign account at the end of January.